|

 Personally, I think Harveys must either use wood somewhere in the brewing process or their yeast must be infected with brettanomyces as I can detect a musty, woody, brett taste in all their beers to a greater or lesser degree; for the prime expression try the bottled IRS!
 It seems to work in some of the beers, especially the hoppy ones where it adds some interest, but IMO thin beers like the mild just can't stand up to it and end up tasting like some musty old homebrew from the "olden days" of brewing, and I don't mean this as a compliment either!

-All said and done I had an enjoyable 45 minutes in the Garland, despite the fact someone's moved it 500 metres from where it used to be, and if I'm ever in Dorking again then - in best Florida Governor style - I'll be back!
+All said and done I had an enjoyable 45 minutes in the Garland, despite the fact someone's moved it 500 metres from where it used to be, and if I'm ever in Dorking again then - in best California Governor style - I'll be back!
 (The beer circus was good too!)

 14/05/06 - Topsham travels.